-- Zing hull cleaner--This specialized hull cleaner must be mixed with water as directed on the product's label, and can be used for basic cleaning jobs.
+- Zing hull cleaner--This specialized hull cleaner must be mixed with water as directed on the product's label and can be used for basic cleaning jobs.

 Other Cleaning Options

 Learning how to clean a boat hull by hand takes patience and practice.
-If you don't have the desire to rig a dingy to your boat to scrub the hull, then consider using an automatic boat wash system.
+If you don't desire to rig a dingy to your boat to scrub the hull, consider using an automatic boat wash system.
 These systems consist of a hull-leaning machine equipped with two brushes that rotate horizontally along the hull, and another two brushes, which rotate vertically at the heel.
 The automated system does not use toxic chemicals and is similar to an automatic car wash; only it washes boats as they sit in the water.